|The Cady Initiative|||||Cady Initiative Principles|||||Cady Initiative Demonstration Sites|||||The Cady Initiative Collaborative|

-To test the practicality and effectiveness of these recommendations, four courts ranging in geographical location and size piloted the recommended FJI principles to demonstrate their feasibility in practice and effects on key outcomes for domestic relations cases.
-In working with the FJI demonstration sites, project staff found that jurisdictions often already implemented several strategies aligned with the FJI principles and serve to support families throughout their domestic relations case.
+To test the practicality and effectiveness of these recommendations, four courts ranging in geographical location and size piloted the recommended Cady Initiative Principles to demonstrate their feasibility in practice and effects on key outcomes for domestic relations cases.
+In working with the demonstration sites, project staff found that jurisdictions often already implemented several strategies aligned with the Cady Initiative Principles and serve to support families throughout their domestic relations case.

 Demonstration site locations